LarsForsberg/DE10-OpenCL-GBC/README.md

 ## Running

 You need a NIfTI 4D image with an fMRI timeseries and optionally a mask image to run this software.
 You can obtain an example from public databases such as ABIDE.
-The NIfTI file must not be compressed, so nii.gz files must first be uncompressed before running.
-Here is a direct link to an example file from ABIDE, that you can use as indata file (after uncompressing it):
+The NIfTI file must not be compressed, so nii.gz files must first be decompressed before running.
+Here is a direct link to an example file from ABIDE, that you can use as indata file (after decompressing it):

 <https://s3.amazonaws.com/fcp-indi/data/Projects/ABIDE_Initiative/Outputs/cpac/filt_global/func_preproc/KKI_0050822_func_preproc.nii.gz>